-Parents of students with food allergies should provide a Food Allergy Emergency Action Plan and Treatment Authorization form (which can be obtained on the District website) completed by the student's physician and submitted every year at the beginning of the school year.
+Parents of students with food allergies should provide a Food Allergy Emergency Action Plan and Treatment Authorization form (available on the District website) completed by the student's physician and submitted every year at the beginning of the school year.

 Federal law protects students from discrimination due to a disability that substantially limits a major life activity.
-If your student has a qualifying disability, an individualized Section 504 Plan will be developed and implemented to provide the support needed for your student to access their education effectively.
+If your child has a qualifying disability, an individualized Section 504 Plan will be developed and implemented to provide the support needed for your child to access their education effectively.